GrumpyGopher/TestMuOS/themes/theme_alternative.md

 `Aurora` By: Rosabel*

 # Alternative Scheme .ini
 The first way of creating a `Alternative Theme` options is by creating scheme files that adjust the styling of the theme.
 The files should be located in `alternate` folder at root level of your theme archive.
 The name used for each `.ini` is the name that will display in the `Congiguration -> Customisation` menu under the `Alternative Theme` setting.
-For example the `muOS - Pixie - Grid` has a structure like this:
+The `muOS - Pixie - Grid` theme for example has a structure like this:

 ```
 .